 Add the Patio Base

-After the excavation is complete add 4″ of crushed gravel and level the surface.
-The distance from the mason string to the top of the gravel base should be the same around the perimeter of the patio so the surface to be flat.
+After the excavation is complete add 4 inches of crushed gravel and level the surface.
+The distance from the mason string to the top of the gravel base should be even around the perimeter of the patio so the surface to be flat.
+You’ll need a 4-inch layer of gravel for the base.
+Use our paver base calculator or cubic yardage calculator to estimate how much you’ll need.

 Add Sand to the Joints